 Class runs July 2 – July 13, 2018

-The Graphic Design course is a summer program for high school students who are interested in learning more about design and communication on a college level.
-This two-week, hands-on experience course introduces core design fundamentals along with exercises that will encourage conceptual thinking and visual problem-solving skills.
+The Graphic Design program at Syracuse University Summer College is for high school students who are interested in learning more about design and communication on a college level.
+This two-week, hands-on, experiential course introduces core design fundamentals with exercises that will encourage conceptual thinking and visual problem-solving skills.

-Assigned projects will introduce students to visual organization and structure, simplification of form, graphic translation, graphic interpretation, creative writing and art direction.
-Through project-based learning, students will engage in design problem-solving and processes, idea development and the execution of final deliverables.
-They will also have the opportunity to learn about and discuss some of the areas of focus open to a professional designer.
+Assigned projects will introduce students to visual organization and structure, simplification of form, graphic translation, graphic interpretation, creative writing, and art direction.
+Through project-based learning, students will engage in design problem-solving and processes, idea development, and the execution of final ‘deliverables’.
+They will also have the opportunity to learn about and discuss some of the areas of focus that are open to a professional designer.

-A typical morning will include lectures, presentations and demonstrations while the afternoon will allow for creative exploration, peer collaboration and independent work.
+A typical morning will include lectures, presentations, and demonstrations.
+Afternoons will allow for creative exploration, peer collaboration, and independent work.
 The last day of class will be a celebration, as students will engage in a final presentation that will showcase their new competencies and design work.
-Parents are welcome!
+Parents are welcome to attend!

 This class is currently limited to 15 students.